jzohrab/SpanishTools/cards_from_text/README.md

 following fields:

 * the word root (e.g., the root of "hablabamos" is "hablar")
-* the original sentence, with the marked word replaced with a blank
+* the original text, with the marked word replaced with a blank
-* the original sentence, with the marked word highlighted in red
+* the original text, with the marked word highlighted in red
 * an HTML link to search for a picture (this can be clicked in the Anki browser window)
 * a definition from es.thefreedictionary.com, which you select during